-There are a number of other organizations in the emerging global Pan-Jewish movement.
-The rich diversity of many different Jewish peoples and Jewish denominations of the wider Jewish nation globally needs to be embraced towards the goal of political unification.
+There are a number of grassroots organizations in the emerging global Pan-Jewish movement.
+The rich diversity of many different Jewish peoples and Jewish denominations globally needs to be embraced towards the goal of democratic unification.

 Para-Jewish communities whose ancestors were forced or lured by religious imperialism to leave their own forms of Judaism/Crypto-Judaism need to be warmly welcomed back primarily to their own regional forms of Judaism/Crypto-Judaism and otherwise to other forms of Judaism/Crypto-Judaism.
 The Jewish organizations below that assist Para-Jewish communities worldwide solely help Para-Jewish communities whose members on their own initiative express interest in reconnecting with the rabbinically core Jewish people.

 Kulanu means “All of Us” in Hebrew and is a US-based Jewish organization focused on collecting and publishing information about, keeping in touch with and with the small available resources at its disposal practically assisting Para-Jewish communities worldwide.
 While indeed engaging with Para-Jewish communities globally, Islamdom remains however quite notably mostly a white spot on the worldwide map of Kulanu. www.kulanu.org

 The ambitious interactive web project of iTribe.Us endeavors to map not only Para-Jewish peoples but also Para-Jewish communities worldwide.
 This project is unique in its interactive nature of enabling Para-Jewish communities to indeed map themselves on the Para-Jewish global map. www.iTribe.Us